nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/specification-attributes.md

 ## Create a new option

-Click the **Add a new option** button on the *Options* panel to create a new specification attribute option.
+Click the **Add a new option** button in the *Options* panel to create a new specification attribute option.
 The *Add a new option* window will be displayed, as follows:

 ![Add a new option](_static/specification-attributes/add_a_new_option.jpg)